-My name is Nic Higham, I’m a counsellor based in Leicester, UK offering non-dual therapy both online and in person.
+My name is Nic Higham, I’m a counsellor based in Leicester, UK offering non-dual therapy, counselling and coaching both online and in person.

 Suffering is part of the human condition and can be a catalyst for spiritual insight if we are able to mindfully hold and attend to it.
 Sometimes we need the help of a caring teacher, helper, guide, healer or therapist to safely and effectively do so.
 With facilitated inquiry and someone to compassionately hold space, we find that our suffering consists of thoughts, feelings and mental images of desire and fear, and ultimately a sense of separateness.
 As I write in my non-duality book, in a multitude of ways we seek an end to the brokenness we experience and with which we have wrongly but innocently identified.

 “…you feel separate from your true Self, and you are trying to become reunited; that is yoga.”